mlinxfeld/terraform-oci-devops/README.md

 ## Course description

 The OCI DevOps Service with Terraform course provides a comprehensive guide to implementing a robust DevOps workflow using Oracle Cloud Infrastructure (OCI) and Terraform.
-Through a series of six lessons, you will learn how to leverage OCI DevOps Service and Terraform to automate the build, delivery, and deployment of your applications.
+Through a series of eight lessons, you will learn how to leverage OCI DevOps Service and Terraform to automate the build, delivery, and deployment of your applications (for the purpose of this course we will use [this application repository](https://github.com/mlinxfeld/foggykitchen-hello-world)).

 By completing [this course](https://foggykitchen.com/courses/oci-devops-service-with-terraform/), you will have gained the knowledge and skills to establish a robust DevOps workflow using OCI DevOps Service and Terraform.
 You will be able to efficiently build, deliver, and deploy your applications, ensuring a seamless integration between development and operations within the Oracle Cloud Infrastructure environment.